flecsi/flecsi/doc/sphinx/src/user-guide/programming.rst

 #.
 Because they always run one point task in each process, with access to the color corresponding to its MPI rank, no data relocation is needed between two MPI tasks.
    Therefore, fields used *only* by MPI tasks may use non-trivial data types (although resizing the field can still invalidate pointers).
 #.
-Because they additionally run synchronously, their parameters may be of any type, including writable references.
+Because they additionally run synchronously, their parameters may be references or pointers to non-const objects.
 #.
 Because additionally no other point tasks are executed concurrently with them, they can access global data without race conditions.
 #.
 The resulting concurrent forward progress guarantee makes it valid for them to perform MPI communication (including via ``MPI_COMM_WORLD``).
    (Their field data is stored on the host and thus may be accessed directly by MPI.)